ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * `ValueType` is an abstraction of a primitive value.
 * `BooleanType` is an abstraction of the boolean result of a `test-expr`.
   Its "true" and "false" values are not relatable to the JSON literals `true` and `false`.
+  These values have no syntactical representation in JSON Path.
 * `OptionalValueType` is an abstraction of a primitive value that may alternatively be absent (`Nothing`).
 * `OptionalNodesType` is an abstraction of a `filter-path` (which appears